 Suppose you have built a Java web application as a Java servlet.
-Now you want to create .deb Debian package for the Java web application, such that when you install the .deb package file, it will automatically install any prerequisite packages (e.g., Java and Tomcat web server), and deploy the Java servlet on Tomcat.
+Now you want to create .deb Debian package for the Java web application, such that when you install the .deb package file, it will automatically install any prerequisite packages (e.g., Java and Tomcat web server), and deploy the Java servlet on Apache Tomcat.

 .war blob, and any dependency information.
 Here is guide on how to create .deb package from .war file.

 First, install any necessary packages to build a Debian package.

 $ sudo apt-get install dh-make debhelper devscripts fakeroot

 .war application file to the directory.

 Maintainer name : My Name Email-Address : [email protected] Date : Tue, 02 Apr 2020 11:33:28 -0400 Package Name : myapp Version : 0.1 License : blank Type of Package : Independent Hit

 Once you hit

 <enter>, it will create several skeleton files in